Podder® Talk Blog

 Diabetes impacts those of all backgrounds and walks of life, creating a diverse community of people with diabetes of all ages and their caregivers.
 Check out Podder® Talk, a series of blog posts built with the help of our community of Omnipod® users, also known as Podders®.
 You can read interesting articles, written about real life experiences, from the perspective of the person who is living through it, the person with diabetes or the person caring for someone with diabetes.

 <p>I remember waiting in the school office.
 I sat there with my underwear secretly stuffed with toilet paper to hide the evidence.
-My dad was on his way.

 <p>For teens who live with diabetes, graduating from high school and moving into adult life brings a lot of new responsibilities.

 <p>This year, I challenge you to take a really honest look at how you think about yourself and your diabetes.</p>

 <p>Sex is anything but simple. </p><p>Especially when you have type 1 diabetes.</p><p>In fact, it can sometimes feel as though there is someone else there between you and your partner.